 Our Day Program is inspired by the Leisure Ability Model.
 This model is based on the concepts of internal locus of control, intrinsic motivation, personal causality, freedom of choice, and flow.
 It uses these ideas as the basis for three service components: Treatment, Leisure Education and Recreation Participation.

-You can find our Virtual Day Program schedule for April 2021 here.
+You can find our Virtual Day Program schedule for May 2021 here

 Previous Month’s Schedue:

 Dear Friends and Families of Dawn to Dusk,

 On October 5th, we opened our doors to supporting individuals with Developmental Disabilities.
 On October 12th, we started supporting our first individuals and were consistently growing and having several active conversations with individuals, families, group homes and support coordinators when DDD notified us of the upcoming closure of Day Programs.

 As you may know, positivity rates and community spread of COVID-19 in New Jersey have increased in recent weeks.
 To reduce exposure risk for the individuals we serve, and their families and caregivers, the Department of Human Services’ Division of Developmental Disabilities has made the difficult decision to close all Division-funded in-person congregate day service facilities for a second time.
 Further, on January 7th, 2021, DDD announced that congregate day programs will not reopen on January 19th, 2021 as they had originally anticipated.
 A reopening date is not available at this time.
 The Division will provide at least two weeks’ notice once a reopening date is identified.

 While we recognize that it is critically important to ensure the health and safety of our staff and our participants, we also believe that it is equally important to provide continued supports to participants already enrolled in our program as well as new participants seeking our services.